th-hoffmann/th-hoffmann/README.md

 </tr>
 </table>

-> 🎵 *"Programming listening to Pink Floyd, cycling thinking about algorithms, playing chess as if architecting a network"*
+> 🎵 *"Programming listening to Rock and Jazz, cycling thinking about algorithms, playing chess as if architecting a network"*

 ---